az-digital/arizona-bootstrap/site/content/docs/5.0/backwards-compatibility.md

 ### Arizona Header Classes

 These custom Arizona Bootstrap classes for the Arizona Header are now deprecated:
+- `.block-a-line-logo`: This class has no replacement.
+Instead, the `.arizona-line-logo` class should be used with the appropriate logo image.
 - `.redbar-buttons`: This class has no replacement (the element now uses standard Arizona Bootstrap classes instead).
 - `.btn-redbar`: This class has been replaced with `.btn-arizona-header`.